 And if you aren’t worried about that because you are using Shopify payments, well, maybe you should know that Shopify Payments actually is run on Stripe.

-I get many people with dropshipping sites that reach out to me to help them fix their business.
-And I feel bad for these people, but many of these sites are really poorly designed and built on free themes they downloaded from Shopify.
+And I genuinely feel bad for these people.
+But many of these sites are really poorly designed and built on free themes they downloaded from Shopify.

 I’ll be the first to tell you that often times in life, you get what you pay for.